PeiyiXiong/HW4/README.md

 Singleton (ScoreManager): Ensures a single, reliable View instance without coupling it to other systems.

-Without events, PlayerController would need direct references to UI and audio systems, increasing coupling and making future changes (such as adding new UI feedback) more error-prone.
+Without events, PlayerController would need direct references to UI and audio systems, increasing coupling and making future changes, such as adding new UI feedback, more error-prone.

 ## Open-Source Assets